PraseodymiumSpike/Battalion-Ideas/Battalions/Great Worm.md

 # Great Worm
 ## Preface
 This is adapted from an still-untested Ordamirror variant that I made a while ago which can be found [here](https://praseodymiumspike.neocities.org/Snake_in_Ordamirror).
 However, it is so different from that variant that I think it's reasonable to have it be my "brand-new" Battalion for this event.
-The idea of having the entire Battalion be a single monstrous creature is taken from Mad Chess.
+The idea of having the entire Battalion be a single monstrous creature is taken from Mad Chess, and some Piece abilities are inspired by the Pieces from that game as well.
 ## Pieces
 ### Worm Titan
 Titan, Immutable, Moves and Captures 1 Space along Rook Lines, has properties listed below